 The hidden treasures of the Roanoke Valley go far beyond the outdoor splendor of our Blue Ridge Mountains.
 Whether you're on the hunt for fine antiques or fine wines, fashionable trends or inspiring artwork, let our bounty of boutiques and specialty shops lure you inside for an array of one-of-a-kind finds.

-For more information or additional ideas, please contact Taylor Spellman, Public Relations Manager for Visit Virginia's Blue Ridge.Header photo via Virginia Tourism Corporation.
+For more information or additional ideas, please contact Taylor Spellman, Director of Public Relations for Visit Virginia's Blue Ridge.Header photo via Virginia Tourism Corporation.